Kapchorwa District

 Kapchorwa District is a district in the Eastern Region of Uganda.
 The town of Kapchorwa is the district's main municipal, administrative, and commercial center, and is the site of the district headquarters.
-It is also the home district of Stephen Kiprotich, the men's marathon gold medalist at the 2012 Olympic Games in London, and Joshua Cheptegei, the men's 5,000 m gold medalist at the 2021 Olympic Games in Tokyo.
+It is also the home district of Stephen Kiprotich, the men's marathon gold medalist at the 2012 Summer Olympics, and Joshua Cheptegei, the men's 5,000 m gold medalist at the 2021 Summer Olympics in Tokyo.

 Location

 The district is bordered by Kween District to the northeast and east, Sironko District to the south, and Bulambuli District to the west and northeast.
 The district headquarters at Kapchorwa, which means "home of friends", are located approximately 65 km, by road, northeast of Mbale, the nearest large city.
 The district is approximately 295 km northeast of Kampala, the capital and largest city of Uganda.
 The coordinates of the district are 01 24N, 34 27E.

 Overview

 Under the colonial administration, Kapchorwa District was Sebei County, located in North Bugisu in the now defunct Bukedi District.
 Kapchorwa was granted district status on 1 February 1962, shortly before Uganda became an independent country.

 Kapchorwa District is home mostly to Kalenjin peoples, including the sub-groups Sabiny, Pokot, and Nandi.
 They were mainly cattle keepers in the late 1960s, but that changed when their northern neighbors, the Karamojong, raided most of their cattle and displaced hundreds of people.
 The populations most affected lived along the Kapchorwa plains; particularly in Ngenge Sub-County of Kapchorwa District and in Bukwo District.
 This displacement of the population has resulted in abject poverty among the affected households.
 People have been forced to live in Internally Displaced People camps, with very limited resources.

 In 2005, Kongasis County was split off of the district to form Bukwo District.
 In 2010, more territory was peeled off to form Kween District.
 Together, Kapchorwa District, Bukwo District, and Kween District comprise the Sebei sub-region, home to an estimated 200,000 according to the 2002 national census.